Suite — Field service for trade contractors

 What is in the suite

-Sixteen modules.
+Fifteen modules.
 One record.

 Each module sits on the canonical engines underneath every Guspora suite — work orders, proposals, payments, audit — so adding or dropping Service does not migrate the data.